How to Solve Common Household Electrical Problems

 2. Light Bulbs Burning Out Too Fast

-This is another common electrical problem that could have a couple of causes.
-The good news is that all of them are relatively simple, and have quick, easy fixes.
+This is another common electrical problem that could have several causes.
+The good news is that all of them are relatively simple and have quick, easy fixes.

 • You might be running a bulb with too high wattage.